Easy Elotes aka Mexican Street Corn

 Also known as Mexican Street Corn, Elotes are a simple and deceivingly delicious dish that everyone loves.
-The feedback I received on this dish included “this is the best corn I’ve ever had” and from my mother “you know, I didn’t think this was going to be good, but it’s great.”
+The feedback I received on this dish included “this is the best corn I’ve ever had” and from my mother “you know, I didn’t think this was going to be good, but it’s amazing!”

 Tips for delicious Easy Elotes